Daniel Errante

 In today’s scenario, most professors may not be able to reliably tell if an AI wrote an essay due to the sophistication of modern AI writing tools.
 Their keen eyes might be able to spot the aforementioned anomalies, but there is still a large chance of human error.
 However, advancements are being made in the field of AI detection.

-Existing AI models and machine learning algorithms are currently being used to develop systems to pinpoint AI-generated content.
+Existing AI models and machine learning algorithms are currently being used to develop systems to detect AI-generated content.
 Companies like OpenAI have already shared their progress in developing models to detect their own AI-generated writings.

 Ethical Implications